Vitto-Mazeto/debounce-messages-serverless/README.md

 4. **Integration with AWS Services**: By leveraging AWS Lambda, DynamoDB, and Step Functions, the system seamlessly integrates multiple AWS capabilities, including storage, processing, and workflow management.
 This allows for a robust infrastructure that can handle complex message processing scenarios with minimal operational overhead.

 5. **Simplified Webhook Management**: The system centralizes webhook management, allowing multiple applications to send messages to a single endpoint.
 It then takes care of the necessary routing and processing based on the provided `app_id`, simplifying integration for developers.

+6. **Queue-Based Message Sending**: A new feature allows applications to send messages to the API through an SQS queue, enhancing the scalability of message processing.
+This mechanism enables messages to be sent back to the clients, which are typically the same ones that sent the messages being answered.

 Overall, this enhanced gateway not only routes messages but also enriches the message processing experience, enabling effective communication management across various messaging platforms while minimizing latency and resource consumption.